mrhamedani/Gen-AI-projects-Pytorch/README.md

 - Auto Mixed Precision

 **6_MNIST_Autoencoder**
 The mnist dataset is made of 60,000 images of numbers 0 to 9.
-In this project, we try to generate these numbers twice using the Autoencoder method
+In this project, we try to generate these numbers twice using the Autoencoder method.new Important features:
 - Autoencoder architecture

+**7.FashionMNIST.tensorboard**
+This is a simple project that we just want to check the mnist fashion dataset with a simple neural network in the tensorboard space.new Important features:
+- tensorboard --> Scaler ,Graph ,Embedding ,Image